Hayden1204/miniblocks/README.md

 patch -p1 < name-of-patch.diff
 ```

 If you would like to create a patch, then you will need a copy of the original source code, and your patched source code.
-To create a patch, **issue the following command like so**, replacing `original.c` with the name of the original source code file, `patched.c` with the name of the patched source code file, and `patch.diff` with the name of your patch file to be written to:
+To create a patch, **issue the following command like so**, replacing `original.c` with the name of the original source code file, `patched.c` with the name of your patched source code file, and `patch.diff` with the name of your patch file to be written to:

 ```sh
 diff -u original.c patched.c > patch.diff